The Oxford Symposium is the original conference for people with a broad interest in food. Held at St Catz in Oxford.

 While Symposium fees are designed to cover the costs of the Symposium weekend, we are a not-for-profit organisation and need support to allow us to cover the costs involved – among previous projects – in uploading past proceedings to the web for free downloading.
 We hope to be able to continue to record discussion-forums throughout the weekend (The Julia Child Foundation funded the purchase of our equipment), offer subsidised places to students, student-presenters and expand our reach through awards such as our highly successful Young Chef’s grants.

 Helping to support the Trust are two fund-raising entities, the Friends and the American Friends.
 Through these entities:

-6. a podcast: Ox Tales which captures some of the stories told at the Symposium https://www.oxfordsymposium.org.uk/podcast/
+5. a podcast has been started: Ox Tales which captures some of the stories told at the Symposium

 The Symposium needs outside support to be able to continue these worthwhile activities, as well as to offer subsidized places to students.

 Donations to the Friends may be eligible for Gift Aid (UK taxpayers); those to the American Friends, a 501(c) (3) organization, to a tax deduction (U.S. taxpayers).
 You will receive a solicitation in your Symposium packets; if you can afford to support either of these entities, your contributions will be greatly accepted and put to good use.